Accumulation Set Item¶

 Important Notes¶

-- Failure handling: If the index is out of range or the accumulation is missing its internal list, the node returns the input accumulation unchanged.
+- If the index is out of range or the input is not a valid Accumulation, the node logs an error internally and returns the original Accumulation without changes.

 Troubleshooting¶